-- the age and maturity of the students involved - the severity and frequency of the bullying, and the impact it has had on the target student - whether the student/s engaging in bullying behaviour have displayed similar behaviour before - whether the bullying took place in a group or one-to-one context

-- whether the students engaging in bullying behaviour demonstrates insight or remorse for their behaviour - the alleged motive of the behaviour, including any element of provocation.
+- the age, maturity and individual circumstances of the students involved - the severity and frequency of the bullying, and the impact it has had on the target student - whether the student/s engaging in bullying behaviour have displayed similar behaviour before - whether the bullying took place in a group or one-to-one context - whether the students engaging in bullying behaviour demonstrates insight or remorse for their behaviour - the alleged motive of the behaviour, including any element of provocation.

-Horsham College may implement all, or some of the following responses to bullying behaviours:
+The sub-school Student Engagement and Wellbeing team (Comprising of Year Level Coordinators, Leading Teacher and Assistant Principal) may implement all, or some of the following responses to bullying behaviours:

-- Offer wellbeing support, including referral to the Student Wellbeing Team or an external provider to: - the target student or students - o the students engaging in the bullying behaviour - o affected students, including witnesses and/or friends of the target student - Facilitate a restorative practice meeting with all or some of the students involved.
+- Offer wellbeing support, including referral to the Student Wellbeing Team or an external provider to: - o the target student or students - o the students engaging in the bullying behaviour - o affected students, including witnesses and/or friends of the target student - Facilitate a restorative practice meeting with all or some of the students involved.
 The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
-Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a process using the Support Group Method, involving the target student(s), the students engaging in bullying behaviour and a group of students who are likely to be supportive of the target(s). - Implement a Method of Shared Concern process with all students involved in the bullying. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a Safety Plan or Individual Management Plan restricting contact between target and students engaging in bullying behaviour. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including i.e. connect affected students with an older Student or Staff Mentor, resilience programs, etc. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement year group targeted strategies to reinforce positive behaviours - Implement disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Welfare, Wellbeing and

-Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.
+Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a process using the Support Group Method, involving the target student(s), the students engaging in bullying behaviour and a group of students who are likely to be supportive of the target(s).

+- Implement a Method of Shared Concern process with all students involved in the bullying. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a Safety Plan or Individual Management Plan restricting contact between target and students engaging in bullying behaviour. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including connecting affected students with an older Student or Staff Mentor, resilience programs, etc. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement cohort, year group or whole school targeted strategies to reinforce positive behaviours, for example: - o School Values awards (SEQTA) - o Year level assemblies Canteen Voucher awards - Year level end of term celebrations for high achieving students and those demonstrating Horsham College values consistently - Implement disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.